H-4 visa eligibility

 As long as the H-1B worker maintains lawful status, H-4 dependents are allowed to travel in and out of the country without restrictions.
 Please check with our office for required documentation for international travel.

 While it is not required, WSU International Programs strongly encourages H-4 dependents to obtain health insurance.

-If the H-1B worker has filed a self-petitioned Green Card and subsequently obtained a Green Card for themself and family member(s), it is recommended to withdraw the H-4 status request with USCIS.
+If the H-1B worker has filed a self-petitioned Green Card and subsequently obtained a Green Card for themselves and family member(s), it is recommended to withdraw the H-4 status request with USCIS.

-The immigration attorney who may have helped with your self-petitioned Green Card application can assist you.
+The immigration attorney who may have helped the self-petitioned Green Card application can assist.

 If you would like to invite your parents or other immediate family members for a short visit to the United States, they should contact their local U.S. embassy/consular office and follow the procedures for a B-2 visa application.